 There are many ways to setup a Github blog, but since I love Python I think it makes sense to use Pelican, which is a Static Site Generator, Powered by Python.

-file is used to omitted certain dynamic compiled file when commit your changes.Create a file called requirements.txt
+mkdir <blogname>cd <blogname>.gitignore, and add in the content from this file.
+The .gitignore file is used to omitted certain dynamic compiled file when commit your changes.Create a file called requirements.txt in the blog directory with the following content:

 Markdown==3.2.1